Millennium Run: Size of the simulation

 For the first scientific results, published on June 2, 2005, the Millennium Simulation traced 2160^{3}, or just over 10 billion, "particles."
 These are not particles in the particle physics sense – each "particle" represents approximately a billion solar masses of dark matter.
 The region of space simulated was a cube with about 2 billion light years as its length.
 This volume was populated by about 20 million "galaxies".
 A super computer located in Garching, Germany executed the simulation, which used a version of the GADGET code, for more than a month.
 The output of the simulation needed about 25 terabytes of storage.

 First results

-The Sloan Digital Sky Survey had challenged the current understanding of cosmology by finding black hole candidates in very bright quasars at large distances.
-This meant that they were created much earlier than initially expected.
+The Sloan Digital Sky Survey had challenged the current understanding of cosmology by finding very bright quasars at large distances, and therefore long ago.
+The explanation that these were actually black holes required them to be created much earlier than then expected.
 In successfully managing to produce quasars at early times, the Millennium Simulation demonstrated that these objects do not contradict our models of the evolution of the universe.